FabianGosebrink/ASPNET-WebAPI-AngularJs-XPlatform-Example/README.md

 # AngularJs and ASP.NET WebAPI XPlatform-Example with SignalR

-An example of an AngularJs-Application turning into a (real) X-Platform-Application using Grunt as Taskrunner, bower, npm, ASP.NET WEBAPI with SignalR and gulp.
+An example of an AngularJs-Application turning into a (real) X-Platform-Application using Gulp as Taskrunner, bower, npm, ASP.NET WEBAPI with SignalR and gulp.

 Special Thanks to the Boardz!-Example from Thinktecture <a href="https://github.com/thinktecture/boardz-cross-platform-sample">Sample application for various “Cross-Platform HTML5 – in Action!” workshops</a>